Tutorial: Create a chat app with Azure Web PubSub service

 Handle events

-In Azure Web PubSub, when there are certain activities happening at client side (for example a client is connected or disconnected), service will send notifications to server so it can react to these events.
+In Azure Web PubSub, when there are certain activities happen at client side (for example a client is connecting, connected, disconnected, or a client is sending messages), service sends notifications to server so it can react to these events.

 Events are delivered to server in the form of Webhook.
 Webhook is served and exposed by the application server and registered at the Azure Web PubSub service side.
 The service invokes the webhooks whenever an event happens.